Gouthuganga/Gouthuganga/README.md

 iam gouthami
-iam lover of army
+iam data analyst

 <!---
-Gouthuganga/Gouthuganga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Gouthami/gouthamiis a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->